Azure/azure-service-operator/docs/development.md

     b.
 Use subfolders under this folder if you have subresources.
 For instance, for PostgreSQL we have separate sub folders for `server`, `database` and `firewallrule`

     c.
-Add two files under this folder azurenewtype_manager.go
+Add these files under this folder azurenewtype_manager.go
-        azurenewtype_client.go
+        azurenewtype_reconcile.go
+        azurenewtype.go

     d.
-The azurenewtype_manager.go file would implement the ARMClient as follows,and in addition have any other functions you need for Create, Delete, and Get of the resource.
+The `azurenewtype_manager.go` file would implement the interface that includes the ARMClient as follows, and in addition have any other functions you need for Create, Delete, and Get of the resource.

     ```go
     type AzureNewTypeManager interface {